dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-bounding-box.md

 ## 2 - Animation Loop Examples

-I like to make at least one if not more videos for most if not all of my blog posts on threejs, so I always like to make at least one if not more animation examples of what I am writing about.
+I like to make at least one if not more videos for most if not all of my blog posts on threejs, so in this section I will be going over the source code that I am using to make the videos for this post.
+I could go on and on about the basics of animation loops, and so forth here but I assume that you know at least a thing or two about them.
+The main thig here is that in this section the aim is frame by frame style animation that is good for making a demo video for this subject, but not one or more stochastic type systems that respond to user input and so forth.

 ### 2.1 - Size and position animation